-In this paper, we present a fundamental characterization of the distribution of zeros of the matching polynomials of $k$-graphs and generalize some results on the classical matching polynomial to $k$-graphs.
-Note that most of the results in this paper can be generalized to the multivariate weighted $k$-graphs, a $k$-graph $\h=(V,E)$ associated with an edge-weighted function $\mathbf{w}: E\rightarrow \C$ and a vertex-indeterminate $\mathbf{x}=\{x_v\}_{v\in V}$, with some appropriate adjustment.
+In this paper, we present a fundamental characterization of the distribution of the zeros of the matching polynomials of $k$-graphs and generalize some results on the classical matching polynomial to $k$-graphs.
+Note that most of the results in this paper can be extended to the multivariate weighted $k$-graphs, the $k$-graph $\h=(V,E)$ associated with an edge-weighted function $\mathbf{w}: E\rightarrow \C$ and a vertex-indeterminate $\mathbf{x}=\{x_v\}_{v\in V}$, with some appropriate adjustment.
 For the sake of simplicity, we chose not to pursue that direction in detail.

 There is another interesting function related to the matching polynomial, the {\it matching generating function} of a $k$-graph $\h$, which is defined by

 Note that